 Thomas Holtz, Jr., Principal Lecturer | Ph.D.
 Yale University, 1992

-The evolution, functional morphology, biomechanics, and adaptive trends of major groups of extinct vertebrates, especially theropod dinosaurs; phylogenetic reconstruction of late Mesozoic global paleobiogeography and important periods of adaptive radiations in the history of terrestrial life.
+The evolution, paleoecology, functional morphology, biomechanics, and adaptive trends of major groups of extinct vertebrates, especially theropod dinosaurs; Mesozoic terrestrial ecosystems; major events and adaptive radiations in the history of life

 Mong-Han Huang, Assistant Professor | Ph.D.
 University of California, Berkeley, 2014